Beat Richner

 Beat Richner (13 March 1947 – 9 September 2018) was a Swiss pediatrician, cellist and founder of children's hospitals in Cambodia.
-He created the Kantha Bopha Foundation in Zurich in 1992 and became its head.
-Along with another expatriate, he oversaw and ran the predominantly Cambodian-manned hospitals.
+He created the Kantha Bopha Foundation in Zürich in 1992 and became its head.
+Along with another expatriate, he oversaw and ran the predominantly Cambodian-staffed hospitals.
 As both a cellist and a medical doctor, Richner was known by patients, audiences, and donors as "Beatocello".